WELCOME TO

 TRANSISTOR ENGINEER AND STARTING UP PRODUCTION OF POINT CONTACT TRANSISTORS

-history at RCA, including point contact transistor research and early
+including point contact transistor research and early germanium power

 |